THE RIGHT BANK

 Eiffel Tower & Nearby (7th Arrondissement)

 Crowded with ministries and important people, this neighborhood is so grand, you half expect to hear trumpets blowing each time you turn a corner.
-While you will have no problem finding chic gourmet restaurants, eating here on a budget takes some skill, or at least a bit of insider knowledge.
+Eating here on a budget takes some skill, or at least a bit of insider knowledge.
 Though this is a rather staid neighborhood, a few streets are fairly lively, namely rue Cler, a pretty market street, and rue St-Dominique, home to some of the best restaurants on this side of the Seine.
 You’re likely to get fleeced if you insist on eating right next to the Eiffel Tower—that is, if you can find a restaurant, as the pickings are pretty slim in the Iron Lady’s immediate vicinity.
 If it’s a nice day, buy a sandwich at a bakery and have a picnic on the Champs de Mars, where you can’t beat the price or the view.

 Montparnasse & Nearby (14th & 15th Arrondissements)

-The famous cafes and brasseries (Le Dôme, Le Select, La Coupole, and Closerie des Lilas, where struggling writers and artists like Picasso, Hemingway, and Chagall once hung out) make for atmospheric spots for a drink or meal.
+The famous cafes and brasseries (Le Dôme; Le Select; La Coupole; and Closerie des Lilas, where struggling writers and artists like Picasso, Hemingway, and Chagall once hung out) make for atmospheric spots for a drink or meal.
 This is also the most Breton (that is, from Brittany) section of Paris.
-The trains from Brittany arrive and depart from Montparnasse, and the story goes that between the Wars, fresh-off-the-train Bretons, not knowing where else to go, settled in the immediate vicinity.
-Hence the high density of crêperies (the crepe having its origins in Brittany).
+The trains from Brittany arrive and depart from Montparnasse, and the story goes that between the World Wars, fresh-off-the-train Bretons, not knowing where else to go, settled in the immediate vicinity—hence the high density of crêperies along rues du Montparnasse and d’Odessa (the crepe having its origins in Brittany).
 In recent years, the neighborhood has woken up, gastronomically speaking, and a bundle of new gourmet bistros are tantalizing local taste buds.
+Check out rue Daguerre, a quaint street market by Denfert Rochereau Métro that’s peppered with restaurants.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.